GIT-FAST-IMPORT(1) Git Manual GIT-FAST-IMPORT(1)

 stream has been processed.

-against the last blob written.
-Unless specifically arranged for
+the last blob written.
+Unless specifically arranged for by the

-by the frontend, this will probably not be a prior version of the
+frontend, this will probably not be a prior version of the same

-same file, so the generated delta will not be the smallest
+file, so the generated delta will not be the smallest possible.

-possible.
-The resulting packfile will be compressed, but will not
+The resulting packfile will be compressed, but will not be

-single file (for example reading an RCS/CVS ,v file) can choose
+file (for example reading an RCS/CVS ,v file) can choose to supply

-to supply all revisions of that file as a sequence of consecutive
+all revisions of that file as a sequence of consecutive blob

-blob commands.
-This allows fast-import to deltify the different
+commands.
+This allows fast-import to deltify the different file

-file revisions against each other, saving space in the final
+revisions against each other, saving space in the final packfile.

-packfile.
-Marks can be used to later identify individual file
+Marks can be used to later identify individual file revisions

 The packfile(s) created by fast-import do not encourage good disk

-in the order it is received on standard input, while Git
+the order it is received on standard input, while Git typically

-typically organizes data within packfiles to make the most recent
+organizes data within packfiles to make the most recent (current

-(current tip) data appear before historical data.
-Git also
+tip) data appear before historical data.
+Git also clusters commits

-clusters commits together, speeding up revision traversal through
+together, speeding up revision traversal through better cache

 For this reason it is strongly recommended that users repack the